Suebi: One people, or many peoples

 Tacitus, writing around 100 AD, was very clear that the Suebi "are not one single people" (gens), and that "they occupy a larger part of Germania, and though still divided into distinct nations and names" (nationibus nominibusque discreti), they are collectively referred to as Suebi".
-He repeated the five names mentioned by Pliny, noting that they are celebrated in "old songs" (celebrant carminibus antiquis) which describe how they descend from an ancestor Mannus.
+He repeated the names of three of the five races mentioned by Pliny, noting that they are celebrated in "old songs" (celebrant carminibus antiquis) which describe how they descend from an ancestor Mannus.
 However, he then adds that some people "taking the liberty allowed by antiquity", assert that other names of peoples (gentis appellationes), among which he lists the Suebi, "are also true and ancient names" (vera et antiqua nomina).

 Tacitus noted that the Semnones, who lived on the Elbe, were believed to be the head (caput), and origin of the Suebian people (initia gentis).
 Like the Suebi described by Caesar they lived in 100 pagi.
 Their reputation was reinforced by their sacred grove where "all the people (populi) of the same name and blood come together", referring to all Suebi, and not just all Semnones.
 Nevertheless, the Marcomanni "stand first in strength and renown".

-Unlike Strabo Tacitus claimed to be able to describe the situation east of the Elbe.
-He believed nearly all the eastern Germanic peoples living between the Elbe and Vistula, and north into Scandinavia, were Suebi.
+Unlike Strabo Tacitus attempted to describe the situation east of the Elbe.
+He implied that nearly all the eastern peoples living between the Elbe and Vistula, and north into Scandinavia, were Suebi.
 In modern scholarship it has sometimes alternatively been proposed that the name Suebi may have even been the name which the Germanic peoples used to refer to themselves, as opposed to the Latin name Germani.
 In contrast, others propose that the Romans themselves popularized the use of the term Suebi as an umbrella category.
 Like the term Germani, it was a handy term for referring to northern tribes whose real names were not clear to Romans.
 It has even been claimed by Herwig Wolfram that in the first centuries AD, classical ethnography applied the name Suebi to so many Germanic tribes that it almost replaced the term Germani which Caesar had made popular.

 Roman sources subsequently continued to use the term "Suebi", but they used it less for several centuries, probably because they were now better informed about the names of individual tribes.
 In the late fourth century, as the Quadi and Marcomanni disappear from the record, the more generic term Suebi once again became common in Roman records, and several new Suebian polities came into being.
 The Kingdom of the Suebi in Hispania was founded in the early 5th century, and at least one Suebian polity appeared near the Middle Danube after the death of Attila the Hun in 453.